ryedin/site/_languages_and_frameworks/other-languages.md

 ## Boot your app locally

-Once you've written your `Dockerfile` and `docker-compose.yml` try booting your app with the command `convox start`.
+Now that your `Dockerfile` and `docker-compose.yml` are written, try booting your app with the command `convox start`.
 A properly configured app should boot locally and be available at the specified ports on your Docker host IP.

 ## Deploy to your Convox Rack

 An app that boots locally should boot without error when deployed to a Rack.
 Follow the [deployment guide](/docs/deploying-to-convox/) to for more info.

-## Help
+## Documentation

-We hope that this guide will help you get started.
-If you have questions, please join our discussion on Slack by signing up at [invite.convox.com](http://invite.convox.com/).
+When you've perfected your Docker image, please consider sharing what you've learned with the Convox community by submitting a "Getting Started with <language>" guide to the [docs repo](https://github.com/convox/convox.github.io) via pull request.

+Add a Markdown file to the `_languages_and_frameworks` directory.
+A good getting started guide covers the following topics:

+- Creating the app
+- Writing a `Dockerfile`
+- Writing a `docker-compose.yml` file
+- Configuring dependencies
+- Booting the app localy
+- Deploying the app to a Convox Rack

+The Convox staff is happy to help you work through these sections and publish a doc that will be of value to the whole community.
+Please don't hesitate to [ask](https://invite.convox.com).